jackiehjm/stx-docs/doc/source/dist_cloud/kubernetes/rehoming-a-subcloud.rst

 Rehome a Subcloud
 =================

-When the System Controller needs to be reinstalled, or when the subclouds from multiple System Controllers are being consolidated into a single System Controller, you can add already deployed subclouds to a different System Controller using the rehoming playbook.
+When you need to reinstall the system controller, or when the subclouds from multiple system controllers are being consolidated into a single system controller, you can add already deployed subclouds to a different system controller using the rehoming playbook.

 .. note::